 Termination of employment; and/or

-If required by law, the Associate Dean must maintain and provide to the applicable federal agency upon request all records of research misconduct proceedings.
+If required by law, the Assistant Vice President must maintain and provide to the applicable federal agency upon request all records of research misconduct proceedings.

 Unless custody has been transferred to the federal agency or the federal agency has advised in writing that the records no longer need to be retained, records of research misconduct proceedings must be maintained in a secure manner for seven (7) years after completion of the proceeding or the completion of any federal agency proceeding involving the research misconduct allegation, whichever is later.

-The Associate Dean must provide any information, documentation, research records, evidence or clarification requested by the federal agency to carry out its review or analysis of an inquiry or investigation or of WVSOM’s handling of a research misconduct allegation.
+The Assistant Vice President must provide any information, documentation, research records, evidence or clarification requested by the federal agency to carry out its review or analysis of an inquiry or investigation or of WVSOM’s handling of a research misconduct allegation.

-Institutional members, including respondents, will cooperate with the Associate Dean and other WVSOM officials in the review of allegations and the conduct of inquiries and investigations, and have an obligation to provide evidence relevant to research misconduct proceedings.
+Institutional members, including respondents, will cooperate with the Assistant Vice President and other WVSOM officials in the review of allegations and the conduct of inquiries and investigations, and have an obligation to provide evidence relevant to research misconduct proceedings.

 Disclosure of the identity of respondents and complainants in research misconduct proceedings is limited, to the extent possible, to those who need to know, consistent with a thorough, competent, objective and fair research misconduct proceeding, and as allowed by law.
 Provided, however, that: